 Class 2 exemptions typically include, but are not limited to, replacement or reconstruction of existing structures and facilities where the new structure will be located on the same site as the structure replaced and will have substantially the same purpose and capacity as the structure replaced.
-The Project proposes the repair of an existing structure with no expansion or development beyond what is existing and will have substantially the same purpose and capacity.
+The Project proposes the repair of an existing structure with no expansion or development beyond what is existing, and will have substantially the same purpose and capacity.

 Class 4 exemptions typically consist of alterations in the conditions of land where no removal of healthy, mature, or scenic trees are removed.
 The Project involves encroachment into the protected zone of two oak trees on private land that does not involve the removal of healthy mature, scenic trees related to the repair of an existing wooden bridge.
+The two trees that were removed were due to natural events and poor health and condition, including the danger of collapse due to a deteriorated root system.